 - Schools to make a floor plan of their school including grounds and leaving a space for outside school grounds. - Teachers distribute one floor plan to each child. - Teachers discuss the terms 'unsafe' and 'safe' with groups and what this means.
 Also discuss feelings associated with feeling like this. - Children put a red dot on the plan for everywhere they feel unsafe and a green dot for everywhere they feel safe.
 Also put a red outside grounds if they feel unsafe anywhere on the way to or from school. - Teachers to collate areas of concern within their own group discuss the reasons for this unsafe feeling and fill in the individual group self -review checklists (example pro forma following). - In a staff meeting all staff collate individual audits and record action to be taken and when. (example pro forma following).

 Individual group Anti-bullying Audit

+Group:

+Teacher:

-Group: Teacher: Date:
+Date:

+1.0

+Area of Concern Reasons given for concei

 Area of Concern Reasons given for concern

 Whole school Anti-bullying Audit & Plan